top of page

 She is Board-Certified by the Royal College of Physicians and Surgeons of Canada.

-Why I work as a psychiatrist for musicians
+Why I work as a psychiatrist for creative professionals

-I began my career as a psychiatrist in the emergency department, working with people in acute crisis.
-Something significant had gone wrong, and they needed help restoring stability quickly.
-My therapy practice became a different kind of space: one where we could go deeper, think creatively, and still produce real change.
+I began my career as a psychiatrist in the emergency department, working with people in acute crisis and restoring stability quickly.
+My therapy practice became a different kind of space: deeper, more creative, yet still oriented toward real change.

 I was later invited to offer therapy at a songwriting retreat.
 The fit was immediate.
 I saw how directly creative work and psychological life were linked, and how quickly progress happened when both were addressed together.